sbsmith86/ds-todos/readme.md

 * Fork and clone this repository and set it up as a locall app running inside [Homestead](https://github.com/laravel/homestead).
 * Follow the installation instructions below onces you have set it up in Homestead.
 * You will notice that the application allows you to add a Todo, view all todos, and delete a todo.
-Your assignment is to link each todo to it's own page that displays more information about the todo.
+Todos are composed of a `name` and a `description`.
+Your assignment is to link each todo to it's own page that displays both the name and description of the field.

 ### Installation instructions